 Treatment Action Group Lauds FDA Approval of First New Tuberculosis Drug in Half a Century

-31 December 2012 – Treatment Action Group (TAG) applauds the accelerated approval today of bedaquiline, the first new approved drug to treat tuberculosis (TB) in over forty years, by the U.S. Food and Drug Administration (FDA).
-The drug has the potential to improve the treatment for multidrug-resistant (MDR) TB, a particularly deadly and hard-to-treat form of TB that affects over a million people worldwide, and from which only about half of patients who are treated recover.
+December 31, 2012 – Treatment Action Group (TAG) applauds the accelerated approval today of bedaquiline, the first new approved drug to treat tuberculosis (TB) in over forty years, by the U.S. Food and Drug Administration (FDA).
+The drug has the potential to improve the treatment for multi-drug resistant (MDR) TB, a particularly deadly and hard to treat form of TB that affects over a million people worldwide, and from which only about half of patients who are treated recover.

 Treatment Action Group and European AIDS Treatment Group Applaud UNITAID Agreement to Reduce the Cost of GeneXpert Rapid TB Test